The Seventh One: Reception

 By its conclusion, Toto, as well as Columbia Records, believed The Seventh One was one of the band's strongest albums.
 The first single, "Pamela", was heavily promoted by Columbia.
 However, shortly after its release, the president of Columbia, Al Teller, left the label.
 In his absence, the promotion of "Pamela" waned and it stalled at number 22 on the Billboard Hot 100 and quickly dropped off the chart.
 "Pamela" was the band's last top 30 hit in the United States and Lukather described its quick drop out of the Hot 100 as "the moment that our star dwindled in America and it would take years for us to recover momentum".
 The Seventh One was the first Toto album since Turn Back to have fewer than two charting hits in the US, and was the lowest charting Toto album on the Billboard charts up to that point.

 In Europe, "Stop Loving You" was the album's first single where it reached the top ten in several countries.
 Following the album's release, Toto embarked on a tour of sold-out arena shows in Europe.
 While Joseph Williams's vocals were not a point of contention during the Fahrenheit tour, he struggled with his vocals during the European tour, likely as a result of substance use.
 In particular, Williams was unable to perform during Toto's first show in Amsterdam, a show which was simultaneously broadcast live on national radio.
-Though efforts were made to control Williams's drug use, ultimately Jeff Porcaro fired him from the band.
-Williams was the third vocalist fired from Toto due to inability to perform vocals, following the previous termination of Bobby Kimball and Fergie Frederiksen.
-He would later contribute vocals to the Falling in Between album and return as the lead vocalist for Toto XIV.
+Efforts were made to control Williams's drug use; yet Jeff Porcaro ultimately fired him from the band, declaring, "I can't make anything click with a guy who's this way.
+Either he packs up and goes home, or I do."
+Williams was the third vocalist fired from Toto due to inability to perform vocals, following the previous terminations of Bobby Kimball and Fergie Frederiksen.
+He would later contribute guest vocals to the Falling in Between album and return as the permanent lead vocalist in 2010.

 Cash Box called the second American single "Straight for the Heart" a "plateful of pop rock, filled with hooks and dynamic production licks that cry out for extensive radio play" and "the strongest Toto yet."